joesb/helios360/content/handbook/why/you-need-a-cdo.md

 ## The value of a CDO

+All together, a Chief Delivery Officer brings a whole-organisation and cross-functional perspective to what the business does for its customers.

+An effective CDO will have the customer's complete journey, from first encounter to repeat business, in their sights as the design a delivery strategy fit for use and then execute it to embed it in the business.

-All together, a Chief Delivery Officer brings a whole-organisation and cross-functional perspective to what the business does for its customers — the CDO will bring an essential unifying view to things in the business that are often otherwise disconnected, joining together marketing with relationship management, design with finance with sales, engineering with HR, and so on.
+As a consequence, the CDO will bring an essential unifying view to those things in the business that often are otherwise disconnected, joining together marketing with relationship management, design with finance with sales, engineering with HR, and so on.
+The intention is that the character of the business, its voice and it's messaging, are unified in the customer experience so that there's a consistent experience from beginning to end.

+### Bringing organisational change

-This should probably be understood under the umbrella of culture shift: it will likely demand that the organisation thinks differently and acts differently.
+This should probably be understood under the umbrella of *culture shift*: it will likely demand that the organisation thinks differently and acts differently.

 Although the CDO will have a large individual impact, one person alone will not be able to bring about the changes needed to get the best outcomes for the organisation.

 Even a team, small or large, will likely be overawed by the scale of the task to bring coherence to customer delivery, giving it the important and central place in the company's focus.

 Only when the whole business works together with the CDO and their team will the task be achievable.

 ### A fractional CDO